LISTEN TO THIS ARTICLE

 The part that actually worries me is how many teams are deploying LLM judges without understanding these tradeoffs.
 I've reviewed production systems where GPT-4 is scoring outputs on "accuracy" in domains where the judge has no way to verify facts.
 I've seen teams trust single pointwise judges to make high-stakes content moderation decisions, ignoring the calibration research showing those judges are overconfident.
 The ease of spinning up an LLM-as-judge API call has created a false sense that evaluation is solved.

 It's not.
 What we have is a workable scaling solution for subjective evaluation that's substantially better than traditional metrics and cheaper than human annotation.
 But it's a tool with sharp edges, and the sharper edges are still being discovered.
-Badshah's SCOPE work on calibrated uncertainty estimates is less than a month old.
-Liu's fine-grained MLLM evaluation framework was published this month.
+Badshah's SCOPE work on calibrated uncertainty estimates was published in February 2026.
+Liu's fine-grained MLLM evaluation framework appeared the same month.
 The techniques that will define production best practices two years from now are still being developed in academic labs.

 The honest answer is that LLM evaluation remains an unsolved research problem masquerading as production infrastructure.
 We're using judges in production because we have to, not because we fully trust them.
 The alternative (slowing down iteration to wait for human eval) is unacceptable in competitive AI development.
 So we're iterating on evaluation infrastructure in parallel with model development, discovering failure modes in production, and patching them with multi-agent panels and calibrated confidence bounds.